Lymphatic Drainage Massage Machine: When Studios Need Both Chair + Pressotherapy

 Conservative business math using industry-typical assumptions.
 Real numbers depend on local market pricing, marketing efficiency, and operational discipline.

 The math shows pressotherapy-only typically delivers faster payback than chair-only at moderate utilization, because the per-session price is higher and the client demand for lymphatic drainage at $100/session is reasonably consistent across wellness markets.
 Adding a chair to a pressotherapy practice extends payback slightly but adds incremental revenue and improves client retention through the synergy effect.
-For studios planning the full equipment investment math across categories, see How Much Does a Cryotherapy Machine Cost?
-Real 2026 Numbers which covers cryo equipment but uses similar B2B ROI framing.
+For studios planning the full equipment investment math across categories, see How Much Does a Cryotherapy Machine Cost? which covers cryo equipment but uses similar B2B ROI framing.

 Equipment Specs to Compare (Buying Guide)